How To Do Things

 Family Caregivers Need Help Learning How to Do Things

 I have been in healthcare long enough to know that most nursing staff do not have sufficient time to spend training patient family members to become caregivers.
 Nurses spend, too, much time documenting regulatory requirements, meeting professional obligations, or dealing with staffing limitations.
 At best, they only have time to review the critical points with patients before sending them home with a few brochures and wishing them luck as they head out the door.
+They don’t have extra time to teach family members how to do things.

 Caregivers Learn How to Do Things Through Reading Material